 Smart home automation uses advanced technology to automate a home by controlling almost every aspect through the Internet of Things (IoT).
 It can be used for home security, monitoring energy use, controlling appliances and for assisting disabled and elderly people.

 A solid surface is material typically used for creating benchtops in bathrooms and kitchens.
-It is made from acrylic resin, polyester resin or a combination of the two that is then combined with filler, color pigments and acrylic chips.
-It is a popular alternative to quartz or natural stone as It can be cut, routed and sanded like wood and formed into countertops, shower walls, external cladding for buildings, signage and furniture where non-porosity and infrequent maintenance are important.
+It is made from acrylic resin, polyester resin or a combination of the two that is then combined with filler, colour pigments and acrylic chips.
+It is a popular alternative to quartz or natural stone as it can be cut, routed and sanded like wood and formed into countertops, shower walls, external cladding for buildings, signage and furniture where non-porosity and infrequent maintenance are important.

 Solid surfaces will vary in quality and price.

 A square edge is a term used to describe a kitchen benchtop edge profile.
-A square edge provides a more modern style compared to that of a bullnose or rounded edge benchtop.

 - Balustrade – The protective enclosure to a landing or flight of stairs with a handrail, string or balusters.